CPJKU/search-result-bias-metrics/README.md

     - The file is approximately 3GB in size.
     - Save the downloaded .tsv file in the folder `SRB > MSMARCO`.

+All other necessary data and ressources are provided in this repository and described below.

+2. **Query Set:**
-The set of queries (file 'retrieval_queries.jsonl') is based on data from the User Study by Kopeinik et al. [1] (https://github.com/CPJKU/user-interaction-gender-bias-IR).
-Gendered variations of the queries were addded.
+The set of queries is based on data from the User Study by Kopeinik et al. [1] (https://github.com/CPJKU/user-interaction-gender-bias-IR).
+Gendered variations of the queries were addded by us.
-The file `wordlist_genderspecific.txt` and the contents for the file 'GenderBiasIR.ipynb' are taken from Rekabsaz et al. [2] (https://github.com/navid-rekabsaz/GenderBias_IR) and adapted for the experiments of this study.

-**retrieval_queries.jsonl**

-The file `retrieval_queries.jsonl` contains 280 bias-sensitive queries (35 from each of eight topics).
+The queries are contained in the file 'SRB > data > retrieval_queries.jsonl`.
+There are 280 bias-sensitive queries (35 from each of eight topics).
 Each query exists in three variations:
 * `N (non-gendered)` - Non-gendered (original) query
 * `P (prototypical)` - Prototypical query variation (required for the ComSRB metrics)
 * `CP (counter-prototypical)` - Counter-prototypical query variation (required for the ComSRB metrics)

-**wordlist_genderspecific.txt**
+3. **Gender-specific words:**
 The file `wordlist_genderspecific.txt` contains the list of 32 gender-representative words per gender used in the RepSRB metrics.
+It is taken from Rekabsaz et al. [2] (https://github.com/navid-rekabsaz/GenderBias_IR).

+## Code

+The code in the notebook 'GenderBiasIR.ipynb' is taken from Rekabsaz et al. [2] (https://github.com/navid-rekabsaz/GenderBias_IR) and adapted for the experiments of this study.

 ### References